Boosting the financial wellness for employees

 One of the platform’s key functions is Expense Management.
 Here’s how it works:

-1- The employee submits an ‘Ordre de Mission’ to HR for initial approval.
+1- The employee submits a Mission order (Ordre de Mission) to HR for initial approval.

 2- Once approved, the employee can add their expenses and send them to HR for final approval.